President and Chief Executive Officer

 Ms. Plaushin assisted a variety of energy and environmental clients as Vice President at Hill & Knowlton, one of the largest communications consulting firms in the world, and Van Ness, Feldman & Curtis, a DC-based law firm.
 Before entering the private sector, she worked for several members of Congress including Senator Lowell P. Weicker, Jr. (R-CT), Senator Spark Matsunaga (D-HI), and C. Thomas McMillen (D-MD).

 Ms. Plaushin holds a Bachelor of Arts degree in political science from Drew University in Madison, New Jersey.
-She serves as President of the Americans for Clean Energy Board Grid Board.
-She is a member of the Keystone Energy Board and serves as a board member for the WIRES Coalition.
-Nina also served as Chair of the EEI Energy Delivery Executive Advisory Committee 2016-2018.
+She is former President, and currently serves on the Board of Directors to the WIRES Coalition.
+Nina also served as President of the Americans for Clean Energy Board Grid Board and Chair of the EEI Energy Delivery Executive Advisory Committee 2016-2018.

-Dusky Terry is Vice President, ITC Holdings Corp. and President, ITC Midwest .
-In this role, Mr. Terry serves as the business unit head, providing leadership and strategic direction for ITC Midwest.
+Dusky Terry is Vice President, ITC Holdings Corp., President, ITC Midwest and President, ITC Great Plains .
+In this role, Mr. Terry serves as the business unit head, providing leadership and strategic direction for ITC Midwest and ITC Great Plains.

 A lifelong Iowan, Mr. Terry spent the first half of his career in the public policy arena before joining Central Iowa Power Cooperative (CIPCO), an electric generation and transmission cooperative, in 2008, as public affairs strategist.
 He was promoted to vice president in 2013 and led a team responsible for CIPCO’s business development, wholesale ratemaking, and marketing/energy efficiency programs.
 More recently, his responsibilities expanded to include long-term resource planning where he played a key role in the deployment of CIPCO’s recent utility-scale solar projects.